eclipse-openj9/openj9-docs/docs/jitserver_tuning.md

 ### JITServer AOT cache

  The JITServer technology can cache AOT compiled methods at the server.
  The JITServer can, therefore, avoid carrying out an AOT compilation when a compatible AOT method body already exists in the cache, thereby saving CPU resource and improving remote compilation latency.
-This mechanism works in conjunction with the [dynamic AOT technology](https://www.eclipse.org/openj9/docs/aot/) at the client and therefore the client needs to have the [shared class cache](https://www.eclipse.org/openj9/docs/shrc/) (SCC) enabled (the SCC is the repository for the AOT code).
+This mechanism works in conjunction with the [dynamic AOT technology](https://www.eclipse.org/openj9/docs/aot/) at the client and therefore the client needs to have the [shared classes cache](https://www.eclipse.org/openj9/docs/shrc/) (SCC) enabled (the SCC is the repository for the AOT code).

  When the JITServer receives an AOT compilation request, it checks its AOT cache for a compatible compiled method body.
 If one is not found, the server performs the AOT compilation, sends the response to the client JVM, then serializes the compiled method and stores it in its local AOT cache, for future use.
 If a compatible compiled method is found, the server sends the client the serialized compiled method from its cache, thus avoiding a compilation.
 The client deserializes the response, stores the result in its local SCC, and loads the compiled method as a regular dynamic AOT code.